MCC Approved CCTV Integrators & Security Camera System Suppliers Abu Dhabi & Dubai

-Hybrid CCTV systems combine IP and analog video, and can be a great way to transition an analog system to IP without needing to replace all of the existing cameras.
-Many NVR boxes on the market today are actually Hybrids in that they accept analog cameras, and IP cameras and combine them onto a a single platform for the user.
+Hybrid CCTV systems combine IP and analog video and can be a great way to transition an analog system to IP without needing to replace all of the existing cameras.
+Many NVR boxes on the market today are actually Hybrids in that they accept analog cameras, and IP cameras and combine them into a single platform for the user.

 Why Choose an Analog System?

 Cost.
 IP video security systems are generally more expensive, and sometimes a LOT more expensive.
 But, because the systems are designed differently from the ground up, there are situations where the cost difference between analog and IP is minimal, and even scenarios where IP video is cheaper.
 More detail on the cost differences later.

 Resolution.
 One of the biggest factors driving interest in IP video systems is the high resolution that they can offer.
 Analog cameras max out on a resolution at about 580 TVL which equates to roughly 0.4 megapixels.
 High-end IP cameras, on the other hand, are currently available at resolutions above 5 megapixels.
 This high resolution, in turn, gives users the ability to zoom in on video after the fact, and still have usable video.

 Another benefit to IP video is that it is much more compatible with wireless.
 Wireless analog systems are available, but they either have to convert to IP anyway and broadcast over the 802.11 IP network (which adds cost for encoders), or they get crammed onto the over-saturated regulated frequencies and often encounter interference.